Zewo/Venice/README.md

 ```

 The `reads` and `writes` channels will be used by
-other goroutines to issue read and write requests,
+other coroutines to issue read and write requests,
 respectively.

 ```swift